mtlynch/mtlynch.io/_posts/2016-09-06-ansible-role-clipbucket.md

 ## Why Automate ClipBucket Deployment?

 ClipBucket doesn't provide much documentation about deployment.
-All I could find as far as official documentation was this [instructional video](https://clipbucket.com/docs/knowledgebase/clipbucket-how-to-install-clipbucket/), but it assumes that the user has already installed many of ClipBucket's dependencies.
+All I could find as far as official documentation was this [guide](https://clipbucket.com/docs/clipbucket-installation/), but it assumes that the user has already installed many of ClipBucket's dependencies.

 I found [this excellent and very thorough guide](http://linoxide.com/linux-how-to/setup-clipbucket-video-sharing-website-linux/), but it's still a very manual process.
 The user is forced to copy/paste many different commands and it's difficult for the user to customize for their particular system.